Standard query extensions

 The query extensions described in this article are usable in the basic (q), advanced (aq), constant (cq), or disjunction (dq) parts of the query expression.

-However, query extensions returning the sequence type (for example, $valuesOfField, $joinValues, $splitValues, etc.) are only meant to be used as arguments of other query extensions.
+However, query extensions returning the sequence type, such as $valuesOfField, $joinValues, or $splitValues, are only meant to be used as arguments of other query extensions.

-For example, you want the results to be ordered by descending date (rather than relevance, the default).
-You inject a $sort query extension in the advanced query (aq) so that it’s transparent to the user.
+For example, you want the results to be ordered by descending date rather than the default, which is relevance.
+You inject a $sort query extension into the advanced query expression (aq) so that it’s transparent to the user:

 /rest/search?q=user%20keywords&aq=$sort(criteria:'datedescending')